siyamthandandlovu/chirper/README.md

 # 7. NOTES FROM AUTHOR
-I'm really open to suggestions on how to improve the API and function.
-I also developed a nextjs frontend component during the project so I'm planning on releasing that soon and having it intergrated with the API.
+I'm really open to suggestions on how to improve the API and its functions.
+I also developed a Next.js frontend component during the project, so I'm planning on releasing that soon and integrating it with the API.

 In the meantime, if you have any suggestions/improvements, feel free to open an issure